Leedeng/Visual-Text-MG/README.md

     <img src="Asset/logo.jpg" width="40%">
 </div>

-# Dependency

-LineCounter is written in Pytorch.

-  - Pytorch-GPU: 2.0.1

-Other versions might also work but are not tested.

 # Demo

 Download the repo and create the virtual environment by following commands

 ```
-conda create --name Visual-Text-MG --file spec-env.txt
+conda create --name Visual-Text-MG --file=environments.yml
-conda activate Visual-Text-MG
-pip3 install torch torchvision torchaudio
-pip install opencv-python

 ```

-Then play with the provided ipython notebook.
+Then play with the provided inference.py.

 # Datasets
 We do not own the copyright of the dataset used in this repo.